nogibjj/IDS706-Zilin/README.md

 For more information about SoQL: https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql.htm

+# How to use
+Simply run "pyhton / python3 script.py"

+Note: make sure all required packages / libraries are installed first

 # Results
-The generated images are stored in the root directory and are stored in png format.
+The generated images are stored in the root directory and are stored in png format